Skip to Main Content

 Placing Nagasaki in the Wider Japan Hotel Conversation

 Japan's premium accommodation market has developed significant depth outside its three anchor cities.
 Properties like Gora Kadan in Hakone and Amanemu in Mie represent the ryokan-influenced luxury end of regional travel, where natural setting and ritual hospitality structure the entire stay.
 The onsen-centred format found at properties like Zaborin in Kutchan or Kamenoi Besso in Yufu offers a different logic entirely.
-Urban design-led properties such as HOTEL THE MITSUI KYOTO in Kyoto and Bvlgari Hotel Tokyo anchor the leading of the city-hotel segment.
+Urban design-led properties such as HOTEL THE MITSUI KYOTO in Kyoto and Bvlgari Hotel Tokyo anchor the best of the city-hotel segment.

 Properties worth considering for other legs of a Japan itinerary include Benesse House in Naoshima for art-integrated accommodation, Nishimuraya Honkan in Kinosaki-cho for traditional onsen-town hospitality, Satoyama-Jujo in Niigata for rural immersion, and Fufu Kawaguchiko for a Fuji-view ryokan format.
 Further afield, Asaba in Izu, Fufu Nikko, Sekitei in Hatsukaichi-shi, Jusandi in Ishigaki, Fufu Kyu-Karuizawa Restful Forest, Nasu Mukunone, Atami Izusan Karaku, and The Hiramatsu Hotels & Resorts Ginoza cover the range of formats Japan's regional hotel market now offers.